FedCon

-FedCon (short for Federation Convention) is a science fiction convention, also including a bit of fantasy, in Germany.
-It focuses on Star Trek.
-FedCon is the biggest Star Trek convention in Europe.
+FedCon (short for Federation Convention) is a science fiction convention in Germany.
+It is primarily focused on the Star Trek franchise.
+FedCon is the largest Star Trek convention in Europe.

 History

-It has been held each spring since 1992.
+FedCon has been held annually in spring since 1992.
 In 2005, it was held in Bonn—as several years before—but in 2006, it took place in Fulda, while it returned to Bonn in 2007.
-FedCon is attended by sci-fi fans from 25-30 different countries around the world and is frequently hosted by Master of Ceremonies, Marc B. Lee of Orlando, Florida.
+FedCon is attended by science fiction fans from 25-30 different countries around the world and is frequently hosted by Master of Ceremonies, Marc B. Lee of Orlando, Florida.
 FedCon used to be a 3-day convention, but due to its 20th anniversary, it moved to Düsseldorf Maritim hotel and became a 4-day convention.
 In 2010, it was hosted by Ed Wasser, 2011 until 2013 by Garrett Wang, and since 2014, Nessi Wann-Petry is hosting the show.

 Created by Dirk Bartholomae of Augsburg, Germany, FedCon has shown its fans a different brand of conventioneering by providing stage entertainment with professional stunt teams, musical acts and performances by its actor guests.

 FedCon GmbH, its corporate label, is also responsible for the Ring*Con Lord of the Rings convention.

 Contrary to many science fiction events originating in the 1960s and 1980s, which were orientated on sci-fi literature, FedCon focuses on movies and television.
 It started as a pure Star Trek convention and spread its spectrum over the years.